global-asp/asp-source/en/0225_clever-goats.md

 ##
-Once up on a time, a man had two goats , he used to keep them in a goats house and shut the door every evening .
+Once up on a time, a man had two goats, he used to keep them in a goats house and shut the door every evening.
 In the morning he opened them
 and took them to graze.
 He used to tether them where